Universal Credit - are you ready?

 To help you with this and to make sure it all runs smoothly, our Moneywise team can help you make this switch before Universal Credit rolls out.
 The team can help you with making sure you are claiming all the benefits you are entitled to, setting up a bank account or a direct debit to manage these payments or helping answer any questions you have.

 Don't worry if we haven't contacted you yet about the changes.
 We’re proactively writing and phoning people in stages to encourage them to make this change so we will be in touch.

 Claiming housing benefit which is paid directly to Raven?
 Make the switch now and take control

 If you are currently receiving housing benefit; switching to having your benefit paid to you instead of us will give you greater control of your tenancy.
 If there’s a problem with your housing benefit or the amount you get each week changes because your income goes up or down, you will be alerted to this earlier.
 This means you can make changes or sort the problem out quickly as you will know straightaway.
 You just need to pay us the full rent each week or month, regardless of the amount of benefit you receive, giving you complete control over your money.

 Your tenancy agreement states you need to pay your rent weekly in advance.
 It’s vital you make the change now, especially if you are on a low income.
-Pay an extra £5 each week and you are likely to be in advance with your rent when Universal Credit is fully rolled out in Surrey and Sussex.
+Pay an extra £5 each week and you are likely to be in advance with your rent when Universal Credit is fully rolled to your area.